Junior Year: Selected National Scholarships and Fellowships

 - Students from all majors may apply, but some coursework in political science, policy studies, or social analysis strongly recommended.

-- Scholarship worth $30,000.
+- $30,000 scholarship for graduate study.
 Other benefits include a week of seminars and networking with prominent public servants at the Truman Library, graduate-school and professional mentoring, as well as internship opportunities.

 - *UR nomination required; we may nominate up to four juniors.